Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Projects Page

 - Suite is presented as the current app the user is located within in the navigation, which is the expected behaviour as this page is part of the Suite app.
+- Projects is presented as the currently viewed tab within the suite app as intended.
 - Click functions for help section works as expected and contains information that's specific to the projects page within the suite app.
 - The folio's name is presented within the header section of the app.
 - The folio's published state correctly reflects the folio's current published state.
 - Hovering over the folio's published state icon tells the user what it means, which is the expected behaviour and it provides a way communicate further information to the user in an interactive way.
 - The VIEW LIVE link re-directs the user to the showcase view of the folio and specifically directs the user to the projects page as it's the projects they were originally on.
 It also opens the folio within the showcase app in a new tab so the user can jump between editing and viewing their folio projects.
+- List of projects becomes a scrollable container when the amount of projects exceed the height of the container which is the expected behaviour.

 - Create project
     - The create project form is shown when CREATE PROJECT is clicked which is the expected behaviour.